 Throughout Pennsylvania, small communities were built as company towns for workers at nearby factories and mines.
 The Pittsburgh Limestone Company owned approximately 150 miles of limestone mines outside of Worthington, Pennsylvania, but the roads of the early 20th century and the distance from town made it difficult for workers to get too and from the mines on the banks of Buffalo Creek.

 Wanting to improve productivity at the mines and prevent a union from forming, the mining company agreed to raise wages and build a community near the mines for their workers.
 Since a contract made between a company and its workers to ensure a union isn’t formed is known as a yellow dog contract, the village became known as Yellow Dog Village.

 The homes at Yellow Dog Village were built in the 1910s and 1920s to provide housing for those that worked at the mine.
 Atop the hill, a large home was built for the mine’s manager, and the others were home to workers in the mines.

-I met with the village’s owner, Joe Meyer, on a hot summer day to learn more about the homes, explore them, and find out about his plans for the future.
+I met with the village’s former owner, Joe Meyer, on a hot summer day to learn more about the homes, explore them, and find out about his plans for the future.
 Since the property was a company town, Meyer was able to purchase the entire village in late 2014.

-Since then, he has lived in the mine manger’s house and has worked to maintain the homes in their current condition and find funding to restore them to their past glory.
+During his time owning the property, he lived in the mine manager’s house and worked to maintain the homes in their current condition and find funding to restore them to their past glory.
 In 2022, Meyer sold the village to another owner, who is also planning to fix up the village, though his long-term plans differ slightly from Meyer’s.

 The property currently features 19 duplexes and single-family homes, the large manager’s home, and a boarding house.